openmhealth/shimmer/README.md

 * [RunKeeper](http://developer.runkeeper.com/healthgraph) ([application management portal](http://runkeeper.com/partner))
 * [Withings](http://oauth.withings.com/api)

-If any of links are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/shimmer/issues) to let us know.
+If any of the links are incorrect or out of date, please [submit an issue](https://github.com/openmhealth/shimmer/issues) to let us know.

 Once credentials are obtained for a particular API, navigate to the settings tab of the console and fill them in.